aerogear/aerogear-ios-push/README.md

     build/Release-universal/AeroGearPush.framework

-Now, on your application targets’ “General” settings tab and in the “Linked Frameworks and Libraries” section, drag-and-drop the the framework build.
+Now, on your application targets’ “General” settings tab and in the “Linked Frameworks and Libraries” section, drag-and-drop the framework build.
 Then click the 'Build Phases' tab, click the '+' symbol, select "New Copy Files Phase", expand the section, select 'Frameworks' from the Destination combo box.
 Click the '+' symbol and select the 'AeroGearPush.framework'

 You are now ready to use the library in your project.